Derek Humphry

 Derek Humphry (29 April 1930 – 2 January 2025) was a British and American journalist and author.
 He was a proponent of legal assisted suicide and the right to die.
 In 1980 he co-founded the Hemlock Society and in 2004 after the Society dissolved, he co-founded Final Exit Network.
 From 1988 to 1990 he was president of the World Federation of Right to Die Societies.
 As of 2007 he was the president of the Euthanasia Research & Guidance Organization (ERGO).

 Humphry was the author of the related books Jean's Way (1978), The Right to Die: Understanding Euthanasia (1986), and Final Exit: The Practicalities of Self-Deliverance and Assisted Suicide for the Dying (1991).

-Early years
+Early life

-Born in Bath to a English father and an Irish mother, Humphry was raised in the Mendip Hills of Somerset.
+Born in Bath to an English father and an Irish mother, Humphry was raised in the Mendip Hills of Somerset.
 His education was slender because of a broken home followed by World War II, when many English schools were in chaos, finally leaving at the age of 15, when he became a messenger boy for the Yorkshire Post.
-In a 30-year journalistic career Humphry worked and wrote for the Bristol Evening World, the Manchester Evening News, the Daily Mail, the Sunday Times and, lastly, the Los Angeles Times.
+In a 30-year journalistic career, Humphry worked and wrote for the Bristol Evening World, the Manchester Evening News, the Daily Mail, the Sunday Times and, lastly, the Los Angeles Times.